 On the other hand, if we discuss the GRE vs CAT syllabus, the CAT has more than the GRE test, and so it requires you to spend more time preparing.

-Coming to the CAT vs GRE sections, the verbal reasoning part of the GRE is highly difficult for students who are non-native English students.
+Coming to the GRE vs CAT which is tougher, the verbal reasoning part of the GRE is highly difficult for students who are non-native English students.
 The quantitative section of the CAT exam is more challenging than the GRE.

 Overall choosing the best among the two, will surely be up to you.
 If you're looking to study graduate programs including MBA at study abroad institutions then submitting the GRE scores is preferred more than your CAT.
 Whereas if you are preparing for an MBA in India you can get it by doing a strong preparation in the CAT test.